bartificer/programming-by-stealth/docs/pbs69.md

 # PBS 69 of X — Bootstrap Navbars

-In the previous instalment we learned how to use Navs for creating navigation bars, and learned how to use Dropdowns to add expandable menus to our Navs.
+In the previous instalment we learned how to use Navs for creating navigation bars and learned how to use Drop-downs to add expandable menus to our Navs.
 In this instalment we’ll meet Bootstrap’s ultimate navigation component, the Navbar.
 This is a powerful component designed to act as the menubar at the top of websites or web apps.

 You can [download this instalment’s ZIP file here.](https://www.bartbusschots.ie/s/wp-content/uploads/2019/01/pbs69.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs69.zip).

-# Matching Podcast Episode 578
+## Matching Podcast Episode 578

 Listen along to this instalment on [episode 578 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/01/ccatp573/)